 The plants die back to look scruffy over the winter, but very early in the spring new green shoots emerge from the brownish bases.
 Like other onions, the leaves are hollow.
 The red or purple bulbs are only slightly enlarged from the stem, and about an inch long.
 By late spring and into early summer heavy spikes are produced that grow up to 2 feet tall and on which the bulbils are borne.
 These bulbils start out tiny and green, but eventually grow larger with reddish to brown skins.

-Plant in full sun where you intend to have them for a long time (I’ve had the same plants, never dug, for well over 10 years).
+Plant in full sun where you intend to have them for a long time.
 It can even be grown in a mixed border for an unusual effect!

 There are many ways to use this plant.
 Dig the entire clump or just harvest individual leaves.
-The small, underdeveloped onions at the bottom of the mature plant are edible, but are very hot.
+The small, underdeveloped onions at the bottom of the mature plant are edible but are very hot.
 Eat the tender young shoots and stems as green onions.
-The bulbils can be eaten, too, if not replanted (although I find peeling them rather tedious).
+The bulbils can be eaten, too, if not replanted.
 They can also be stored for a few months.
 If you leave the plant it will produce topset bulbils the following year.
 If you want more onions, just plant a few new bulbils.

 – Susan Mahr, University of Wisconsin – Madison